BARNEY KEMP RIGGS

 Final commutation proof was made in October 1908.

 The first witness called for the United States was S.N.
 Kemp, who was questioned regarding the registration of B.K.
-Riggs for the election of Nov.3, 1908.
+Riggs for the election of November 3rd, 1908.
 The witness testified to publishing the register; that it was the official register of Cochise County; that it contained the name of B.K.
 Riggs whose residence and voting precinct was given as El Dorado, a precinct some twenty five miles distant from the land on which the defendant was supposed to reside to comply with the land laws.

 The next witness was Neil Erickson, who testified that he had known the defendant for the past twenty years and that his residence had always been understood to be at the Riggs home ranch in El Dorado precinct.